 Now, turn off the engine and start it after a minute.
 The touch screen not working issue in your Jeep Compass, Trailhawk, Grand Cherokee, or Wrangler should be fixed.

-Methods 3: Reset Uconnect System using Hardware Buttons
+Method 6: Reset UConnect System using Hardware Buttons

 - Start your Jeep Compass in the Accessories Mode.
 You can do so simply by pressing the engine Start/Stop button without pressing the Brake pedal.

-- You need to hold both the buttons simultaneously for about 10-15 seconds.
-The Uconnect system will reset and the touch screen of your Jeep Compass or Cherokee will turn back on.
+- You need to hold both buttons simultaneously for about 10-15 seconds.
+The UConnect system will reset and the touch screen of your Jeep Compass or Cherokee will turn back on.